Samuel Washington: Career

 He hired by the renowned architect John Ariss to design and in 1770 built Harewood, a Georgian-style mansion near then Charles Town, Virginia.
-Among prominent visitors to the home were his brother George, Louis Phillipe—later king of France—and his two brothers, the Duke of Montpensier and the Count of Beaujolais, and a son of the Marquis de Lafayette.
+Among prominent visitors to the home were his brother George, Louis Philippe I (later King of the French) and his two brothers, the Duke of Montpensier and the Count of Beaujolais, and the son of the Marquis de Lafayette.
 Prominent Virginia politician and eventual U.S. president James Madison married his wife Dolley Payne Todd at Harewood, since Dolly's sister, Lucy, had previously been married to one of Samuel's sons.

 Death and legacy

 Washington died at age 46 from tuberculosis on September 26, 1781, at Harewood in then Berkeley County, Virginia (now Jefferson County, West Virginia) three weeks before the decisive Franco-American victory of Yorktown.
 He is probably buried on his former estate, in an unmarked grave.
 When Washington died, most of his children were below legal age, and his brothers who administered his estate discovered he had considerable debts.
 Through the efforts of his younger brother John Augustine Washington, as well as George Washington, Harewood house remained in the hands of his descendants (and remains today having been listed on the National Register of Historic Places in 1973).